Religion & Philosophy

 Philosophy, whilst a separate subject in its own right, is a natural companion subject to Religion and the two have been studied alongside each other for thousands of years.
 Philosophy provides the tools to help us study religion; the critical evaluation of ideas, the questioning mind and the relentless pursuit of the truth.
 It also forces us to confront the central questions of our being: what does it mean to be human?
 What is my purpose?
 How should I live?
 Who should I become?

 Oakhamians study Religion and Philosophy until the end of Form 3 and can then choose to continue their studies at GCSE (AQA Spec A).
-In the Upper School, the Department offers A Level Religious Studies (OCR) and A Level Philosophy (AQA), as International Baccalaureate Philosophy at Higher and Standard Level; all Upper School Philosophy students, both Pre-U and IB, are automatically members of the Philosophy Society which meets once every half-term.
+In the Upper School, the Department offers A-level Religious Studies (OCR) and A-level Philosophy (AQA), and International Baccalaureate Philosophy at Higher and Standard Level; all Upper School Philosophy students, both A-level and IB, are automatically members of the Philosophy Society which meets once every half-term.
 Students are taught by passionate subject specialists at every stage and so are encouraged to engage in in-depth, critical debate about key religious and philosophical issues.